pecknigel/learning-resources/resources.md

 This is a collection of online courses and resources that are generally recommended or mentioned in sessions.
 Use your own judgement with what works for you and discuss it with Nigel.

-Just starting?
+Just starting out?
 Towards the end you’ll find three suggested projects that you can work with to gain some experience with what web development is all about.
 Create a website, make an API and write a command line script.

 ## A Note About MDN